adielzakaria/backend-coding-challenge/README.md

 ## Mapped routes

-* {/api/all, GET} : returns a json containing the languages of the 100 most starred repositories from github api since 30 days ago sorted by the total number of repositories
+* {/api/trends, GET} : returns a json containing the languages of the 100 most starred repositories from github api since 30 days ago sorted by the total number of repositories it accepts 2 parameters sort & order
 * {,GET} : the home view

+## params

+* sort accepts 2 values : 'stars' and 'repositories' default: repositories
+* order accepts 2 values : 'asc' and 'desc' default : desc

 ## technlogies used